-According to Leece & Leece (2011), the origins of personalised brokerage schemes and individualised funding can be traced back to the mid-1980s in to the USA.
-Around the same time (1988), legislation in Western Australia introduced a form of personal budget known as the Local Area Coordination charter which facilitated a mechanism for "Direct Consumer Funding" (Carter Anand et al., 2012b).
-Thus, individualised funding appears to have emerged for the first time, around the mid-eighties.
+According to Leece & Leece (2011), the origins of personalized brokerage schemes and individualized funding can be traced back to the mid-1980s in to the USA.
+Around the same time (1988), legislation in Western Australia introduced a form of personal budget known as the Local Area Coordination charter which facilitated a mechanism for 'Direct Consumer Funding' (Carter Anand et al., 2012).
+Thus, individualized funding appears to have emerged for the first time, around the mid-eighties.
 For this reason, the searches of published literature were limited to the period 1985 - quarter 1 of 2016.
 For example, date filters were applied to the Scopus search results (Appendix 1).
 Other filters were also applied where necessary to refine the search, such as exclusion of non-relevant subject areas (See Embase search string Appendix 1).

-3.2.5 Manually browsing key journals
+5.2.5 | Manually browsing key journals

-Toward the end of the data retrieval process, the most recent issues of key journals (i.e. those that produced the most studies in the meta-analysis) were searched manually to capture any relevant work published since the searches were last run.
-Seven journals were searched including: 1) British Journal of Social Work, 2) Disability and Society, 3) Health and Social Care in the Community, 4) Health Services Research, Journal of Integrated Care, 5) Journal of Health Services Research & Policy, 6) International Journal of Mental Health Systems, and 7) International Journal of Mental Health Systems.
+Toward the end of the data retrieval process, the most recent issues of key journals (i.e., those that produced the most studies in the meta-analysis) were searched manually to capture any relevant work published since the searches were last run.
+Seven journals were searched including: (a) British Journal of Social Work; (b) Disability and Society; (c) Health and Social Care in the Community; (d) Health Services Research, Journal of Integrated Care; (e) Journal of Health Services Research & Policy; (f) International Journal of Mental Health Systems; and (g) International Journal of Mental Health Systems.
 Key terms were used to search these journals resulting in the addition of two titles to full-text screen (Appendix 1).

-3.3 Data collection and analysis
+5.3 | Data collection and analysis

-3.3.1 Data extraction and study coding procedures
+5.3.1 | Data extraction and study coding procedures

-As outlined in the protocol, titles were reviewed initially in Endnote by the lead author to remove any studies which were clearly irrelevant (e.g. non-human or pharmaceutical studies).
+As outlined in the protocol, titles were reviewed initially in Endnote by the lead author to remove any studies which were clearly irrelevant (e.g., non-human or pharmaceutical studies).
 However, due to the very large number of search results (n = 82,274 after duplicates and non-relevant grey literature excluded), an extensive, thorough and transparent 'results refinement process' was developed.
-In summary, this included a three-part process of 1) automatic text mining, 2) a failsafe check (to catch any studies inadvertently removed) and 3) a manual title screen.
+In summary, this included a three-part process of (a) automatic text mining; (b) a failsafe check (to catch any studies inadvertently removed); and (c) a manual title screen.
 This process is detailed in Appendix 2.
 Excluded studies can be seen in Appendix 5.